 Early days, of course, but nonetheless it makes for a captivating beginning to what already promises to be one of the most intriguing title races in recent years.

 Barça, who won their 26th Spanish title last season, have strengthened again as they attempt to reassert their dominance in Europe as well as domestically.
-Griezmann arrived at Camp Nou following a €120m move from Atlético, joining another big-money signing in former Ajax midfielder Frenkie de Jong.
+Antoine Griezmann arrived at Camp Nou following a €120m move from Atlético, joining another big-money signing in former Ajax midfielder Frenkie de Jong.

-But let's never write off Diego Simeone's Atleti, last season's runners up, who replaced Griezmann well with Benfica's João Félix and strengthened elsewhere despite a number of outgoings.
+But let's never write off Simeone's Atleti, last season's runners up, who replaced Griezmann well with Benfica's João Félix and strengthened elsewhere despite a number of outgoings.

-If you want to watch it all unfold over the next ten months – whether that be on your TV, laptop, smartphone or tablet – we've got you covered.
+If you want to watch it all unfold over the next seven months – whether that be on your TV, laptop, smartphone or tablet – we've got you covered.
 Simply scroll down to find the best option for you, sit back and enjoy.

 Watch La Liga matches in the UK and Republic of Ireland